Washington Laws and Incentives

 Renewable Natural Gas Fuel Sales Regulations

 Public utility districts are authorized to sell renewable natural gas to facilities that condense or dispense natural gas for use as a motor fuel.
-Renewable natural gas is defined as methane gas derived from organic materials.
+Renewable natural gas is defined as methane gas or other hydrocarbons derived from organic materials.
 (Reference Revised Code of Washington 54.04.190)

 State Emissions Reductions Requirements